 Physical therapy residencies and fellowships are accredited by the American Board of Physical Therapy Residency and Fellowship Education (ABTPRFE), an APTA affiliate.
 The NU-SRAlab Orthopaedic Residency was accredited in 2015.
-The NU-SRAlab Neurologic Physical Therapy Residency was accredited in 2017.
+The NU-SRAlab Neurologic Physical Therapy Residency was accredited in 2017 and renewed accreditation in 2022.